12 Secrets Your Dog’s Tail is Trying to Tell You

 High and stiff

 Talk about swagger.
 This high, stiff tail with a fast wagging tip generally means the pup is alert and aroused.
 He is confident and enthusiastic and strutting his stuff.
+Didn’t realize your dog had such a wide range of emotions?
+This is just one of the many unbelievable facts you never knew about your pooch.
 But when the tail is high and stiff and other dogs are near, it could be display of dominance, Hartstein says.
 And, if the high stiff tail is in combination with any teeth, open mouth, raised hackles, and a wrinkled nose, it’s a cue to back off.
 “It is safe and respectful to any animal to provide space to make them comfortable and confident,” says Hartstein.

 Wagin’ on the right